-8 Communications Policy
+8. Communications Policy

-The Board approves the content of the Corporation's major communications to shareholders and the investing public including the Annual Report, Circular, the Annual Information Form and any prospectuses which may be issued.
+The Board approves the content of the Corporation's major communications to shareholders and the investing public including the Annual Report, Management Information Circular, the Annual Information Form and any prospectuses which may be issued.
 The Audit Committee shall review and recommend to the Board the approval of the quarterly and annual financial statements (including the Management Discussion & Analysis) and press releases relating to financial matters.
 The Board also has responsibility for monitoring all of the Corporation's external communications.
 However, the Board believes that it is the function of management to speak for the Corporation in its communications with the investment community, the media, customers, suppliers, employees, governments and the general public.

 The Board shall have responsibility for reviewing the Corporation's policies and practices with respect to disclosure of financial and other information including insider reporting and trading.
-The Board shall approve and monitor the disclosure policies designed to assist the Corporation in meeting its objective of providing timely, consistent and credible dissemination of information, consistent with disclosure requirements under applicable securities law.
+The Board shall approve and monitor the disclosure policies designed to assist the Corporation in meeting its objective of providing timely, consistent and credible dissemination of information, consistent with disclosure requirements under applicable securities law and the rules and regulations of the stock exchanges upon which the Corporation's securities are listed.
 The Board shall review the Corporation's policies relating to communications and disclosure on an annual basis.